Annihilator of Top Local Cohomology and Lynch's Conjecture: Introduction

-If $R$ is a regular local ring containing a field and $\fa$ a proper ideal of $R$, then it is known that $\h i{\fa}R\neq 0$ if and only if $\h i{\fa}R$ is faithful (i. e., $\ann (\h i{\fa}R)=0$).
-This was proved by Huneke and Koh in prime characteristic (see \cite[Lemma 2.2]{hk}) and by Lyubeznik in characteristic zero when $i$ is bigger than the height of all the minimal primes of $\fa$ (see \cite[Corrolary 3.5]{ly} and \cite[Theorem 2.3]{hk}).
+If $R$ is a regular local ring containing a field and $\fa$ a proper ideal of $R$, then it is known that $\h i{\fa}R\neq 0$ if and only if $\h i{\fa}R$ is faithful (i. e., $\ann_R (\h i{\fa}R)=0$).
+This was proved by Huneke and Koh in prime characteristic (see \cite[Lemma 2.2]{hk}) and by Lyubeznik in characteristic zero (see \cite[Corrolary 3.5]{ly} and the proof of \cite[Theorem 2.3]{hk}).
 Boix and Eghbali provided a characteristic-free proof of this result in \cite[Theorem 3.6]{be}.
 This leads to the following conjecture of Lynch; see \cite[Conjecture 1.2]{l}.